-The Community Scholars program offers senior scholars (age 60 and older) the opportunity to audit courses during the regular academic year (fall/spring) at a special rate of $250 per course.
+The Community Scholars program offers senior scholars (age 60 and older) the opportunity to audit courses at a special rate of $250 per course.
 Most of our undergraduate courses are available to audit.
 Scholars can go to our self-service page to see a full listing of courses offered by semester (instructions for accessing and browsing self service are below).

 Once you register, additional details will be mailed to you including an audit receipt, general auditing guidelines, and a parking permit.
 Registration forms (program registration and audit request) can be found using the links below.
 Checks are made payable to Arcadia University, and the check and registration forms can either be mailed to the address listed on this page, or submitted in person to Kathryn "Kat" Phillips.

 Please contact Kathryn "Kat" Phillips at 215-517-3093 or email@example.com to discuss courses of interest and the registration process, to request that registration forms be mailed to you, to set up an advising appointment, or to submit your registration form in person.